Bobisblack19/Bobisblack19/README.md

 - 👋 Hi, I’m @Bobisblack19
-- 👀 I’m interested in learning to code and work through and operationalize data in new and interesting ways.
+- 👀 I’m interested in learning to code and to work through and operationalize data in new and interesting ways.
 - 🌱 I’m currently learning C++, Python, SQL and React.
 - 💞️ I’m looking to collaborate on any project that is willing to have me.
 Though it should be clear that I'm still learning.
 - 📫 How to reach me - bobisblack619@gmail.com